-There are plenty of apps which can be used to help track your calories.
+There are plenty of apps that can be used to help track your calories.
 They are somewhat beneficial.
-However, your body is actually your best calorie counter.
+However, your body is your best calorie counter.

 Cutting Fuel Is The Quickest Road To Poor Performance

-Most times people and in this case, soccer players, cut too much.
-We actually need to eat a lot more than we think to fuel our bodies for sustained energy.
+Most times people, and in this case, soccer players, cut too much.
+We need to eat a lot more than we think to fuel our bodies for sustained energy.
 A lot of good food, that is.

 If you struggle to know when you’ve had enough, then a handy trick is to wait 10 to 20 minutes after eating.
 You must then ask yourself if your body really needs more fuel and answer it honestly.

-GoalNation.Com reports that even the players on diets have to work out fully fueled.
+GoalNation reports that even players on diets have to work out fully fueled.
 The best way to do this is to eat enough throughout the day, post and pre-workout, and then eat less at night time.
 Therefore, you would burn fat whilst sleeping.

 Successful soccer players eat a healthy amount of carbohydrates, a moderate amount of protein, and fill out the calorie gaps with healthy fats.
-There are some ‘carb-phobic’ athletes who survive on Ketones for energy, however, there is no scientific evidence which proves this to be more effective than following a whole foods diet, which uses carbohydrates and whole grains for fuel.
-In fact, switching to a high-fat diet can be quite a gruelling process for any athlete in the first initial weeks.
+There are some ‘carb-phobic’ athletes who survive on ketones for energy, however, there is no scientific evidence that proves this to be more effective than following a whole foods diet, which uses carbohydrates and whole grains for fuel.
+In fact, switching to a high-fat diet can be quite a grueling process for any athlete in the first initial weeks.